gogohhh/RedocPrueba/openapi/files_descriptions/products/info-create-products-types.md

-This endpoint is used to create prodcuts types.
+This endpoint is used to create products types.
 ### HTTP Request

 POST [https://api.dynamicore.io/private/products/types]